pperennezzelus/ece-webtech-2023-fall-gr03-02/README.md

 ### Course Feedback

-_Your feedback about the course, what you liked, what you disliked, what you missed..._
+We really like this new course for us, it was very challenging and entertaining with the labs and the final project

 ### Project Reuse

-- [ ] We authorize the professors to use our project as an example for the next year students (facultative).
+- [x] We authorize the professors to use our project as an example for the next year students (facultative).